EOSArgentina/ueosio/README.md

 # µEOSIO
 **General purpose library for the EOSIO blockchains**

-Micro EOSIO allows you to interact with any EOSio chain using Python.
+Micro EOSIO allows you to interact with any EOSio chain using Python, it consists of 3 modules:

+* **DS:** Is the Data Stream module and it contains functions for serialization and deserialization of data streams in the eosio format.
+* **UTILS:** General functions that are useful for eosio.
+* **RPC:** Module for making API interactions.

 # Install